 5. The amount of code necessary and it’s complexity do not match available development resources

-6. Smoke tests, quality of builds, and bug bounces do not match the published schedule and status reports
+6. Failed smoke tests, quality of builds, and bug bounces do not match the published status reports

 7. The team is opting to build low level functionality rather than buying it and is insisting that this will actually help accelerate their delivery